fortinetsolutions/AWS-CloudFormationTemplates/HA_Templates/6.0/terraform/README.md

 tag_name_prefix = "tfstack-1x"
 ```

-5. For this deployment, we updated the 'terraform.tfvars' file to provide AWS API credentials, the region, availability zone, keypair, and tagprefix to use.
+5. For this deployment, we updated the 'terraform.tfvars' file to provide AWS access key credentials, the region, availability zone, keypair, and tag prefix to use.
 Here is how the 'terraform.tfvars' file looks like after modification (sensitive information hidden).
 ```
 ubuntu@ip-10-7-7-25:~/Desktop/AWS-CloudFormationTemplates/HA_Templates/6.0/terraform$ cat terraform.tfvars
 access_key = "A---contentremovedcontentremoved---A"